-Were condoms already known to ancient Greeks and Romans?
-We can find a lot of information on this subject on the Internet, including that Roman legionaries used the intestines of animals (especially sheep) as condoms.
+Were condoms already known to the ancient Greeks and Romans?
+We can find a lot of information on the Internet that Roman legionaries used animal intestines (especially sheep) as condoms.
 Is this really true?

-One of the main studies that describe the use of animal intestines as a condom is the work of Aine Collier entitled “The Humble Little Condom”.
-However, as it turns out, this work has no references to other scientific literature, and ancient sources are misinterpreted; for example, the author interpreted every mention of imposing something on a phallus, precisely as the use of contraception.
+One of the main studies that describe the use of animal intestines as a condom is the work of Mrs. Aine Collier entitled “The Humble Little Condom”.
+As it turns out, however, this work has no references to other scientific literature, and ancient sources are misinterpreted; for example, the author interpreted every mention of putting something on the male penis as the use of contraception.

-We have no evidence that ancient Egyptians, Greeks or Romans used condoms and the scientific/ancient history community is rather consistent on this topic.
-It is possible that the whole hypothesis about the use of condoms in ancient times is due to mythology.
-In “Metamorphoses” of the Greek grammarian Antoninus Liberalis (2nd century CE) we can find a story about king Minos, who was cursed by his wife because of too many betrayals and in whose sperm were scorpions, snakes and centipedes.
-All the women he loved were dying.
-Minos, however, outsmarted the jealous spouse by using a condom from a goat’s bladder, in which snakes and scorpions fell.
+We have no evidence that ancient Egyptians, Greeks or Romans used condoms, and the scientific community is rather unanimous on this subject.
+It is believed that the entire hypothesis about the use of condoms in ancient times stems from mythology.
+In the “Metamorphoses” by the Greek grammarian Antonius Liberalis (2nd century CE) you can find a story about King Minos, who was cursed by his wife because of too many betrayals and whose sperm was inhabited by scorpions, snakes and centipedes.
+All the women with whom he made love were dying.
+However, Minos outsmarted his jealous wife by using condoms made from a goat’s bladder, into which snakes and scorpions fell.

 There are, however, some references in ancient medical sources (e.g. Soranus in Gynecology book I, 60-64; Hippocrates On the Nature of Woman; Dioscorides De Materia Medica) for other forms of contraception.
 Women, for example, used potions and pills made from plants and minerals to avoid getting pregnant.
 It was also suggested to sneeze, jump or drink cold water after intercourse to neutralize semen.
 Naturally, the effectiveness of these methods is debatable, but it shows that in ancient times people wanted to control their fertility.